mthalman/dredge/docs/images.md

 By default, the layers of the image are squashed and saved to a single directory.
 The `--no-squash` option can be used to disable this behavior and save the layers as individual directories.

 If you want to target a specific layer, you can use the `--layer-index` option.
 This will only save the specified layer (and any layers that it depends on if squashing is being applied).

+## Generate Dockerfile

+The `image dockerfile` command generates a Dockerfile that represents an image.

+By default, it uses a set of heuristics to generate line breaks for a Dockerfile instruction to make it more readable.
+This can be disabled with the `--no-format` option.
+The output also uses syntax coloring by default for readability.
+This can be disabled with the `--no-color` option.